Krystian19/cactus-app/README.md

 And voilà, the web client should be running @ http://localhost:5000/

 ## Todo list
++ - [ ] Add references to the modules in the main repo README file
 + - [ ] Setup a way in the anime info view to connect with the next season
 + - [ ] Find and implement a better design for the current video player component
 + - [ ] Move error image placeholder and missing images placeholders to the client's server